afitterling/rc.sec/README.md

 # rc.sec

-Are tools to detect IOCs (incidents of compromises) on filesystems.
+Are command line utilities to help to detect and find IOCs (incidents of compromises) on filesystems.
 You need to use an air-gapped system to run these.
+Ideal not on exaclty t

 ## Howto